-The Dual-Enrollment Program enables students to earn credit for graduation by participating in academic classes in their home high school part-time and participating in technical training at PinellasTechnical College part-time.
-Dual-enrollment is available to juniors and seniors at least 16 years of age with a minimum 2.0-weighted grade point average (GPA) or 2.5 GPA for medical-related programs.
-Theprocess for admission to the Dual-Enrollment Program begins with a meeting between the high school student and high school counselor, as well as completing a dual-enrollment application.
+The Dual-Enrollment Program enables students to earn credit for graduation by participating in academic classes in their home high school part-time and participating in technical training at Pinellas Technical College part-time.
+Dual-Enrollment is available to juniors and seniors at least 16 years of age with a minimum 2.0-weighted grade point average (GPA) or 2.5 GPA for medical-related programs.
+The process for admission to the Dual-Enrollment Program begins with a meeting between the high school student and high school counselor, as well as completing an online Dual-Enrollment application.

-Dual-enrollment opportunities also exist at a student's home high school during their junior and/or senior year.
+Dual-Enrollment opportunities also exist at a student's home high school during their junior and/ or senior year.
 To learn more about these options potential students and their parents should reach out to their high school guidance department or the Pinellas Technical College Student Services department.